Stock Market Volatility in 2018

 Low unemployment, moderate inflation, and strong corporate earnings should add up to big stock market gains, right?
 Not in 2018.
 Despite a strong +25-30% increase in estimated corporate earnings during 2018, the S&P 500 index ending up in the red.
 What gives?
+Why all the stock market volatility?
 There are numerous possible explanations:

 - Political Environment is Unusually Difficult: Government shutdowns and a trade war with China seem to dominate the headlines.
 Many thought it would not get to this point, but a resolution would largely be greeted with relief.
 However, is there more drama to come?

 - Good News Already Priced Into Valuations: One of the most famous Wall Street saws is “the market always anticipates” the future.
 If you believe the prior axiom, 2018 earnings should have started being reflected in 2017 stock prices.
 Indeed, they were, with stock prices increasing an average of 19-20% during 2017.

 - Muted 2019 Economic Prospects?
 After the tax overhaul and deficit stimulus spending, some analysts think the “sugar high” won’t last in 2019.
 Yet, according to S&P Dow Jones, analysts have dropped estimates on 2019 earnings growth from 10-11% in November 2018 to 5-6% in January 2019.